workshopper/javascripting/readme.md

 The `--global` option installs this module globally so that you can run it as a command in your terminal.

+> Having issues with installation?
+If you get an EACCESS error you can prefix the command with `sudo`, but also take a look at this npm documentation for fixing permissions so that you don't have to use `sudo`: https://docs.npmjs.com/getting-started/fixing-npm-permissions

 ## Run the workshop

 Open your terminal and run the following command: